Jury on Jelani Maraj child rape case deliberates

 In her closing statement on Monday, Nassau Assistant District Attorney Emma Slane told jurors they should believe the girl’s account, corroborated by physical evidence, and the girl’s younger brother who testified that when he was eight years old he saw Maraj and his big sister partially disrobed, and Maraj’s “private parts” touching his sister.
 Slane also pointed out that Maraj’s semen was found in the groin area of the girl’s pajama pants.

-Defense attorney David Schwartz in his summation told jurors that his client’s ex-wife, whom Maraj married in August 2015, devised the rape allegations and coerced her children to go along with the scheme to “shakedown” the Maraj’s family for $25 million.
-Schwartz said the girl’s mother put the semen on the girl’s pajamas.
+Defense attorney David Schwartz in his summation told jurors that his client’s ex-wife, whom Maraj married in August 2015, devised the rape allegations and coerced her children to go along with the scheme to “shake down” the Maraj’s family for $25 million.
+Schwartz said the girl’s mother planted the semen on the girl’s pajamas.